 The Linehan Board of Certification provides a public online tool to help identify providers who are trained in and offer DBT supported by evidence-based research.
 Those who are listed with the Linehan Board of Certification are vetted and proven to have the requisite skills and knowledge to deliver DBT and adhere to the model that was devised by Dr. Linehan and her colleagues.
 Dr. Linehan originally developed the dialectical philosophy in the 1990s to treat borderline personality disorder (BPD) and people who have a higher risk of suicidal tendencies or substance abuse.
 The most important aspects of her treatment plan include:

-"I can say with confidence that Daniel has given me tools that have helped me immensely in a relatively short period of time.
+"I can say with confidence that Daniel has given me tools that have helped me immensely in a relatively short period.
 I am glad I stuck with this program and that I was paired with him.
-When I need more interaction he is there responding to my messages in a timely manner and when I procrastinate he's there to give me a nudge back to the reality we need to keep the dialogue going (my words, not his).
+When I need more interaction he is there responding to my messages promptly and when I procrastinate he's there to give me a nudge back to the reality we need to keep the dialogue going (my words, not his).
 I highly recommend him!"

-"I am a 42 year old female, successful entrepreneur in a loving marriage and have a bright and healthy 4 year old boy.
+"I am a 42-year-old female, successful entrepreneur in a loving marriage, and have a bright and healthy 4-year-old boy.
 I shouldn't have anything to complain about.
-I am generally happy, motivated and have ample self confidence.
+I am generally happy, motivated, and have ample self-confidence.
 So why in the world would I need therapy?
 Because I need help with constructive ideas to control my negative attitude.
-I'm generally not a negative person but I'm very self aware that I have vast mood swings of anger and pessimism and I get that from my dad.
+I'm generally not a negative person but I'm very self-aware that I have vast mood swings of anger and pessimism and I get that from my dad.
 I chose Douglas because he counsels using cognitive behavioral therapy and anger management - which is the kind of therapy I need.
 Douglas comes up with clear solutions and I appreciate that.
-I didn't want a therapist to tell me to talk about my day and how does that make me feel and that it's normal to have these feelings.
+I didn't want a therapist to tell me to talk about my day and how does that makes me feel and that it's normal to have these feelings.
 I know it is normal to feel angry sometimes, but I wanted to understand how to recognize it and address it.
-So if you need constructive conversation with fast results for everyday annoyances and (especially effective child rearing advice!)
+So if you need a constructive conversation with fast results for everyday annoyances and (especially effective child-rearing advice!)
 I think Douglas is your therapist."